ciao-lang/ciao_emacs/contrib/README.md

   (flycheck-mode . flycheck-ciao-setup)
   )
 ```
-> **Optional**: Enable `flycheck-mode` in all buffers where syntax checking is possible.
+> **Optional**: Enable `flycheck-mode` in all buffers where syntax checking is possible:
 > ```	emacs-lisp
 > (add-hook 'after-init-hook 'global-flycheck-mode)
 > ```

-For Company support, insert the next line into your Emacs init file.
+For Company support, insert the following line into your Emacs init file:
 ```	emacs-lisp
 (eval-after-load 'company '(add-hook 'company-mode-hook 'company-ciao-setup))
 ```
-If you use [use-package](https://github.com/jwiegley/use-package), you can insert instead
+If you use [use-package](https://github.com/jwiegley/use-package), you can insert instead:
 ```	emacs-lisp
 (use-package company-ciao
   :after company